WindSoilder/ajson-rpc2/README.md

 `MockJsonRPC2Client` can send python object(which can be parsed in json) to server.
 But please note that it's just a client for testing.

 ## Module support
 Actually, you can support method call like *document/open*, *window.write*, when you use module features.
-Sample code is like his:
+Sample code is like this:
 ```Python
     from ajson_rpc2 import JsonRPC2, Module